garethredfern/redfern-dev/src/articles/solana-on-chain-investigation-guide.md

 **Fix:** Always check the scale.
 If a value seems wildly wrong (1.6B when you expected 2.5M), you might be reading the wrong offset, wrong decimals, or confusing shares with tokens.

+### 5. Assumed contiguous field layout

+I initially assumed that after offset 105 (staked amount), the next fields would be at 113, 121, etc. in sequence.
+But the pending unstake amount and timestamp are actually at offsets 153 and 161 — there's a gap of reserved/unused bytes in between.

+**Fix:** Scan the ENTIRE account for non-zero values, not just the fields immediately after the pubkeys.
+Programs often have reserved space for future upgrades, and fields added later may not be contiguous with original ones.

 ---

 ## Tools for Your Own Investigations